Presidency of Hamid Karzai: Second term as President of the Islamic Republic of Afghanistan 2009-2014

 In March 2010 the president's office admitted that it had entered into force without Karzai's signature the National Reconciliation Charter that the Afghan parliament passed in 2007, granting immunity from prosecution to combatants in past conflicts since the Soviet's invasion in 1979 ([in 2005, Human Rights Watch documented one particularly grisly period in 1992–93 in its report "Blood Stained Hands: Past Atrocities in Kabul and Afghanistan's Legacy of Impunity").
 This law was not signed off by him because of the many objections that were raised by domestic and international rights groups.
 The resolution which was passed earlier by the lower house of Parliament, Wolesi Jirga, on 31 January 2007 provided impunity to the war criminals including Taliban leader Mullah Mohammed Omar.

 In September 2012, Karzai fired and hired 10 provincial governors in an attempt to improve governance and stop corruption on the local level.
 This came weeks after he replaced Afghan security officials to take better control of state machinery and key ministries.
 One of the fired governors was Mohammad Gulab Mangal, who was in charge of the Taliban-filled Helmand Province and had both American and British support.
 Afghan's international supporters have previously requested improvements in the local administrations.

 Karzai's second term as president ended on 29 September 2014.
-He was succeeded by Ashraf Ghani.
+He was succeeded by Ashraf Ghani and his presidency.